 Public Schools in Wv Schools Of Diversion And Transition School District have an average math proficiency score of 34% (versus the West Virginia public school average of 32%), and reading proficiency score of 34% (versus the 41% statewide average).

-Minority enrollment is 11% of the student body (majority Black), which is equal to the West Virginia public school average of 11% (majority Black).
+Minority enrollment is 11% of the student body (majority Black), which is less than the West Virginia public school average of 12% (majority Black).

 Wv Schools Of Diversion And Transition School District, which is ranked within the top 50% of all 57 school districts in West Virginia (based off of combined math and reading proficiency testing data) for the 2021-2022 school year.